ningkaiyang/VoteBotGUI/README.md

 ## Graphical User Interface (GUI)

-Alternatively to running `node voteBot.js` directly, you can use the Python-based GUI (`voteBot_gui.py`) to manage multiple bot instances simultaneously.\n
+Alternatively to running `node voteBot.js` directly, you can use the Python-based GUI (`voteBot_gui.py`) to manage multiple bot instances simultaneously.

 **Prerequisites:**
 *   Python 3 installed.
 *   The `tkinter` library (usually included with standard Python installations).